Closing on a Dream

 That first night I couldn’t get over how quiet and peaceful it was.
 I’ve never slept better!
 I was filled with so much gratitude for all the people who have helped me the last few months.
 It’s really been humbling and I couldn’t have done it without all of you: my friends, my agent, and both old and new local friends.
 Y’all know who you are.

-The feeling of waking up to my first morning on my own land with gorgeous views of the mountains isn’t one I’ll soon forget.
-Even before I had breakfast and coffee I grabbed Hudson to walk up to the upper bench of my land and take in the views.
+The feeling of waking up to my first morning on my own property with gorgeous views of the mountains isn’t one I’ll soon forget.
+Even before I had breakfast and coffee I grabbed Hudson to walk up to the upper bench and take in the views.
 I kept pinching myself because I couldn’t believe this was real!

-After walking my land, I knew my relaxation would be short-lived because the winter storm I mentioned was incoming that evening.
+After walking, I knew my relaxation would be short-lived because the winter storm I mentioned was incoming that evening.
 It would be my first time weathering snow and possible single digit overnight temps in an RV without full hookups.
 Despite getting a generator and preparing as much as I could, I worried that I wasn’t at all ready to survive snow or single digit temps.

 Next chapter coming soon…..